 Clinically, this condition usually manifests as unilateral or bilateral leucocoria.
 Patients may also have p...

-Perthes disease (also referred to as Legg-Calvé-Perthes disease) refers to idiopathic osteonecrosis of the femoral epiphysis seen in children.
+Perthes disease, also known as Legg-Calvé-Perthes disease, refers to idiopathic osteonecrosis of the femoral epiphysis seen in children.
 It should not be confused with Perthes lesion of the shoulder.